-Can the Emergency Management Bureau do a presentation for my organization?
+Can the Emergency Management Division do a presentation for my organization?

-Yes, the Orange County Sheriff Department's Emergency Management Bureau is available to do presentations on disaster preparedness for local groups and organizations.
+Yes, the Orange County Sheriff Department's Emergency Management Division is available to do presentations on disaster preparedness for local groups and organizations.
 To arrange, please call (714)628-7054.

 What types of supplies should I keep on hand for emergency situations?